aquasecurity/trivy/docs/docs/coverage/os/debian.md

 |     End of Life     |     ✓     |

 ## License
-To determine the license of a package, Trivy checks the copyright file located at `/usr/share/doc/*/copyright`.
+To identify the license of a package, Trivy checks the copyright file located at `/usr/share/doc/*/copyright`.

 However, this method has its limitations as the file isn't machine-readable, leading to situations where the license isn't detected.
 In such scenarios, the `--license-full` flag can be passed.
 It compares the contents of known licenses with the copyright file to discern the license in question.
 Please be aware that using this flag can increase memory usage, so it's disabled by default for efficiency.

+[dependench-graph]: ../../configuration/reporting.md#show-origins-of-vulnerable-dependencies

 [debian-tracker]: https://security-tracker.debian.org/tracker/
 [debian-oval]: https://www.debian.org/security/oval/